 Is A Supplemental Health Plan In Your Future?

-With recent industry analysis and the start of this year’s Open Enrollment period confirming the rising cost of health insurance premiums available on the Federal Exchange, many individuals are left paying more than they ever have for less coverage than in years passed.
-This is why some industry analysts believe the future for Supplemental Health Insurance Plans is bright.
-Supplemental Insurance plans allow the insured to pay less for the same quality of care on more inexpensive health insurance plans and ultimately save thousands of dollars a year depending on their level of needs.
+With recent industry analysis and the start of this year’s Open Enrollment period confirming the rising cost of health insurance premiums available on the Federal Exchange, many individuals are left paying more than they ever have for less coverage than in years past.
+This is why some industry analysts believe the future for supplemental health insurance plans is bright.
+Supplemental insurance plans allow the insured to pay less for the same quality of care on more inexpensive health insurance plans and ultimately save thousands of dollars a year depending on their level of needs.

 Are you overwhelmed with the cost of health insurance this year?
-A Supplemental Insurance plan may be just what you need to put your mind at ease throughout the holiday season and 2018.
-To learn more and to view specific plans and pricing options, please visit your association page for full details.
+A supplemental insurance plan may be just what you need to put your mind at ease throughout the holiday season and 2018.